Thursday, November 7, 2024

 -- September 9, 1942

-taking care of their health, carving them wooden shoes, dealing with the authorities, handling the accounting,* making the heating system work, keeping in touch with parents when there are any, telling stories, directing a chorale, managing the sequels of a fire.
-André adds later that he would bring them hot soup at school at noon and at night cut up old tires to make soles for shoes.
-At first Daniel says that he often feels alone but later, "We are coming together as a family."
+taking care of their health, carving them wooden shoes, dealing with the authorities, handling the accounting,* making the heating system work, keeping in touch with parents when there were any, telling stories, directing a chorale, managing the sequels of a fire.
+André added later that he would bring them hot soup at school at noon and at night cut up old tires to make soles for shoes.
+At first Daniel said that he often felt alone but later, "We are coming together as a family."

 *Funds came from Quaker, pacifist and Jewish associations by roundabout routes.

-When the couple heading a refuge for young men finds the job too dangerous and retires, Daniel agrees to manage it as well.
+• When the couple heading a refuge for young men found the job too dangerous and retired, Daniel agreed to manage it as well.

 The young men at the refuge.